Hurricane Lee targets New England and eastern Canada with wind, roiling seas and rain

-BAR HARBOR, Maine — (AP) — New England harbors and fishing villages were being emptied of boats — some looking like ghost towns — and hundreds of utility workers deployed during final preparations Friday for the arrival of Hurricane Lee, which threatened to bring heavy winds, high seas and rain across hundreds of miles (kilometers) of land and sea.
+BAR HARBOR, Maine — (AP) — Fishermen removed lobster traps from the water and residents hauled hundreds of boats ashore — leaving some harbors looking like ghost towns — while utility workers from as far away as Tennessee began taking up positions Friday ahead of Hurricane Lee’s heavy winds, high seas and rain that's expected to span hundreds of miles (kilometers) of land and sea.

 The storm is projected to be more than 400 miles (640 kilometers) wide with tropical-storm-force winds when it reaches land, creating worries of power outages in Maine, the nation’s most heavily forested state, where the ground is saturated and trees are weakened from heavy summer rains.

-Lee remained a hurricane with 80 mph (128 kph) winds at 2 p.m.
-EDT Friday as it headed to New England and eastern Canada with 20-foot (6-meter) ocean swells, strong winds and rain.
-Forecasters said there would be winds topping 40 mph (64 kph) across an area spanning more than 400 miles (643 kilometers) ahead of landfall Saturday afternoon.
+Lee remained a hurricane with 80 mph (128 kph) winds Friday as it headed toward New England and eastern Canada with 20-foot (6-meter) ocean swells, strong winds and rain.
+Forecasters said there would be winds topping 40 mph (64 kph) across the region, with peak winds reaching upward of 65 mph (104 kph), ahead of landfall expected Saturday afternoon .

-On Friday, there was little else to be done but wait and worry, and make final preparations as Lee, by midafternoon, was spinning about 395 miles (635 kilometers) southeast of Nantucket, Massachusetts, and moving away from Bermuda.
+There was little else to be done but wait and worry, and make final preparations as Lee spun about 290 miles (465 kilometers) southeast of Nantucket, Massachusetts.

+In Bar Harbor, there were only two lobster boats in the water compared with 20 to 25 on a normal day.
+Lobsterman Bruce Young said his 38-foot (12-meter) vessel was transported to the local airport, saying it’s better to be safe than sorry.
+“There’s going to be huge white rollers coming in on top of 50 to 60 mph winds.
+It’ll be quite entertaining,” he said.

-On Long Island, Maine, off of Portland, commercial lobster fisherman Steve Train had just finished hauling 200 traps out of the water.
+On Long Island, commercial lobster fisherman Steve Train had just finished hauling 200 traps out of the water.
 Train, who is also a firefighter, was going to wait out the storm on the island in Casco Bay.

-He was not concerned about staying on the island in the storm.
+He was not concerned about staying there in the storm.
 “Not one bit,” he said.

-In South Thomaston, lobsterman Dave Cousens, who lost fishing gear when Hurricane Bob came through in 1991, said lobstermen were busy moving their traps, which cost $100 to $170 apiece, out of harm’s way to try to avoid being damaged by the rough seas.
-Some of them were pulling their boats out of the water, as well.
+In South Thomaston, Dave Cousens, who lost fishing gear when Hurricane Bob came through in 1991, said lobstermen were busy moving their traps, which cost $100 to $170 apiece, out of harm’s way to try to avoid damage from the rough seas.

 While landfall was projected for nearby Nova Scotia, the Category 1 system was big enough to cause concerns over a wide area even if it weakens to a tropical storm.
-Parts of coastal Maine could see waves up to 15 feet (4.5 meters) high crashing down, causing erosion and damage, and the powerful gusts will cause power outages, said Louise Fode, a National Weather Service meteorologist in Maine.
-Up to 4 inches (10 centimeters) of rain was forecast for eastern Maine.
+Parts of coastal Maine could see waves up to 15 feet (4.5 meters) high crashing down, causing erosion and damage, and the strong gusts will cause power outages, said Louise Fode, a National Weather Service meteorologist in Maine.
+As much as 5 inches (12 centimeters) of rain was forecast for eastern Maine, where a flash flood watch was in effect.

 But it was still a dangerous storm.
-Kyle Leavitt, director of the New Brunswick Emergency Management Organization, urged residents to stay home.
-“Nothing good can come from checking out the big waves and how strong the wind truly is,” Leavitt said.
+Kyle Leavitt, director of the New Brunswick Emergency Management Organization, urged residents to stay home, saying, “Nothing good can come from checking out the big waves and how strong the wind truly is.”

-On Friday, Canadian Prime Minister Justin Trudeau was convening the incident response group, which meets only to discuss events with major implications for Canada.
+Prime Minister Justin Trudeau was convening the incident response group, which meets only to discuss events with major implications for Canada, on Friday.
 Consisting of Cabinet ministers and senior officials, it was previously convened over events including the start of the COVID-19 pandemic in 2020 and the record wildfire season this year.

 The storm's arrival was expected just days after heavy flooding and tornadoes in New England.